Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Solving the Optimization Problem

-\end{theorem} The proof of the theorem is given in Appendix~\ref{proof:thm_markov_chain_appxn}.
-Note that unlike $q_t({H_t,\delta(H_t,v_t)})$, which is under our control to design a Markov chain, $w(\delta(H_t,v_t),H_t)$ is well defined fixed quantity (see \eqref{eq:w_defn}).
-The only constraint for the transition probability matrices $\{Q_s\}_{s \leq t}$ is that it should be chosen to be in agreement with the graph evolution such that the choices of jumps from $H_s$ to $H_{s-1}$ restricts to removing nodes from $\R_{H_s}$.
-In other words, the Theorem~\ref{thm:Markov-chain-apprxn} gives a sequential importance sampling strategy with normalized terms.
+\begin{remark} Note that unlike $q_s({H_s,\delta(H_s,z_s)})$, which is under our control to design a Markov chain, $w(\delta(H_s,z_s),H_s)$ is a well-defined fixed quantity (see \eqref{eq:w_defn}).
+The only constraint for the transition probability matrices $\{Q_s\}_{s \leq n}$ is that it should be chosen to be in agreement with the graph evolution such that the choices of jumps from $H_s$ to $H_{s-1}$ restricts to removing nodes from $\R_{H_s}$, and it depends on the graph model. \end{remark}